Traditional Plant-Based Cooking

 Instructions

-• Grease the loaf pan with a little oil or margarine.
-Line with baking parchment.
+• Grease the loaf pan with a little oil or margarine and line with baking paper.

 • Sieve the flour, baking powder and bicarbonate of soda into a mixing bowl.

-Add the salt, sugar, chopped glace cherries, vanilla and rice syrup.
+• Add the salt, sugar, chopped glace cherries, almond extract, and golden syrup.

 • Pour in the milk and stir everything together until just combined.